-- 1. Place the base cover on top of the palm-rest and keyboard assembly. - 2.
-Align the screw holes on the base cover with the screw holes on the palm-rest and keyboard assembly, and then snap the base cover into place. - 3.
-Tighten the two (M2x7.75) captive screws that secure the base cover to the palm-rest and keyboard assembly. - 4.
+- 1. Connect the battery cable to the system board. - 2.
+Adhere the tape to secure the battery cable. - 3.
+Place the base cover on top of the palm-rest and keyboard assembly. - 4.
+Align the screw holes on the base cover with the screw holes on the palm-rest and keyboard assembly, and then snap the base cover into place. - 5.
+Tighten the two (M2x7.75) captive screws that secure the base cover to the palm-rest and keyboard assembly. - 6.
 Replace the seven (M2x4) screws that secure the base cover to the palm-rest and keyboard assembly.

-- 1. Exit Service Mode. - 2.
-Follow the procedure in After working inside your computer.
+1. Follow the procedure in After working inside your computer.